schismtracker/schismtracker/README.md

 [schismtracker.org](http://schismtracker.org/), but at the time of this writing the original website has gone offline and the project has gone unmaintained for over a year.
-This fork was created to continue the development of the program, preserve the information on the original website's wiki, and distribute up-to-date builds of the software.
+This fork was created to continue the development of the program, preserve the information from the original website's wiki, and distribute up-to-date versions of the software.

 See [the wiki](https://github.com/jangler/schismtracker/wiki) for more information.